 What is the best home insurance company?

 There are dozens of home insurance companies on the market, and they each have strengths and weaknesses.
 The best home insurance company for each person depends on unique coverage needs and budget.
 Some of the home insurance companies we recommend are Amica, Allstate and USAA.
-It’s a good idea to shop around and compare rates or speak with a licensed insurance professional before purchasing insurance.
+It’s a good idea to shop around and compare rates for homeowners insurance to see how your premium might compare to the national average or speak with a licensed insurance agent before purchasing insurance.

 How do I create a home inventory?

-To create a home inventory of your personal belongings, the Insurance Information Institute (III) suggests working room-by-room and writing down a list of all personal belongings.
+To create a home inventory of your personal belongings, we suggest working room-by-room and writing down a list of all personal belongings.
 It should include things like furniture, electronics, valuables, appliances, clothing, sporting equipment and office equipment.
 Photograph each item and include a short description, date of purchase, place of purchase, serial number and original value.
 Any available receipts should be included with the inventory.
 It’s also a good idea to keep a digital and hard copy of the home inventory file in a safe place outside of the home.

 Is jewelry covered under homeowners insurance?

-Yes, jewelry is typically covered under homeowners insurance.
+Yes, jewelry is typically covered under a homeowners policy.
 However, every home insurance company treats valuables coverage differently.
-According to the III, many home insurance companies only include $1,500 in jewelry coverage with standard policies.
+According to the Insurance Information Institute (Triple-I), many home insurance companies only include $1,500 in jewelry coverage with standard policies.
 For renters insurance, the limit could be even lower.
 It’s a good idea for the insured to determine what their specific policy includes and look into scheduled personal property coverage or other endorsements if more coverage is needed.